Meowmixforme/Database-Portfolio/README.md

 ## SQL (Sections 1–8: PostgreSQL)

-Below you will find a description of the contents and purpose of each of the eight main directories in this portfolio.
+Below you will find a description of the contents and purpose of each directory in this portfolio.
 All SQL code and exercises within sections 1–8 are written for PostgreSQL.

    **1 Fundamentals**
    This folder contains introductory SQL queries covering the foundational elements of the language.
 Scripts in this section demonstrate basic `SELECT` statements, filtering data with `WHERE`, sorting results with `ORDER BY`, using pattern matching with `LIKE` and `ILIKE`, and employing simple aggregate functions such as `COUNT`.
 These examples are ideal for beginners to gain an understanding of fundamental SQL operations in PostgreSQL.